danyaberezun/KEEPs/README.md

 And at the moment we are trying to intersect them, we had already lost the information about the local bounds of T.

-TODO: discuss.
-We could replace `Int` with `{Int & T}`.
-We could record a CFG node in type.
-Scala does not do this.

 # Related features

 ## Bare types